Heron triangles with two rational medians and Somos-5 sequences: Proof of main results

 Although it is not essential to our main argument, we can now offer a brief explanation for how the periods modulo a prime arise for the corresponding Somos-5 sequences.
 Setting $t= \mathrm{ord}_p({\cal P})$ and working $\bmod\,p$, from the relation $u_{n+t}=u_n$ we have

 for all $n$, and clearly the period of the Somos-5 sequence must be a multiple of $t$.
 (We will write everything for the sequence $(S_n)$, but the same treatment applies to $(T_n)$ or any other Somos-5 sequence.)
 Somos-5 sequences have a 3-parameter group of gauge transformations which leave the ratios $u_n$, and hence the recurrence (\ref{s5orig}), unchanged: one can replace $S_n\to A^*_{\pm}(B^*)^n \,S_n$, i.e. rescale all even/odd index terms by an arbitrary non-zero scalar $A^*_{\pm}$, and rescale each term by the powers of another arbitrary quantity $B^*\neq 0$; this symmetry group has a natural interpretation in terms of the quiver that defines the associated cluster algebra \cite{fh}.
-Hence we see that $S_n$ and $S_{n+t}$ should be related by a gauge transformation of this kind. \begin{propn} Under shifting by $t= \mathrm{per}(u_n\bmod \,p)$, the period of the associated QRT map, the Somos-5 sequence reduced $\bmod \,p$ satisfies \beq S_{n+t}=A^*_\pm(B^*)^n\,S_n, \qquad A^*_\pm,B^*\in\F_p^* \eeq for even/odd $n$, respectively, where $A^*_+,A^*_-,B^*$ are constants independent of $n$. \end{propn} \begin{prf} To prove this gauge transformation formula directly, set $r_n=S_{n+t}/S_n$, and observe that $u_{n+t}=u_n$ for all $n$ implies that $r_{n+2}/r_n=r_{n+3}/r_{n+1}=r_{n+4}/r_{n+2}=r_{n+5}/r_{n+3}=(B^*)^2$ say, a constant independent of $n$, and this can be solved separately for even/odd $n$ to give $r_n=A^*_{\pm}(B^*)^n$. \end{prf} \begin{cor} Let $t$ be the order of the point ${\cal P}\in {\cal C}(\F_{p})$ if $p$ is a prime of good reduction (or equivalently, the period of $(u_n\bmod\,p)$, appropriately reinterpreted in the case of bad reduction).
+Hence we see that $S_n$ and $S_{n+t}$ should be related by a gauge transformation of this kind. \begin{propn} Under shifting by $t= \mathrm{per}(u_n\bmod \,p)$, the period of the associated QRT map, the Somos-5 sequence reduced $\bmod \,p$ satisfies \beq S_{n+t}=A^*_\pm(B^*)^n\,S_n, \qquad A^*_+, A^*_-B^*, (B^*)^2\in\F_p^* \eeq for even/odd $n$, respectively, where $A^*_+,A^*_-,B^*$ are constants independent of $n$. \end{propn} \begin{prf} To prove this gauge transformation formula directly, define the ratio $r_n=S_{n+t}/S_n$, and observe that $u_{n+t}=u_n$ for all $n$ implies that $r_{n+2}/r_n=r_{n+3}/r_{n+1}=r_{n+4}/r_{n+2}=r_{n+5}/r_{n+3}=(B^*)^2$ say, a constant in $\F_p^*$ independent of $n$, and this can be solved separately for even/odd $n$ to give $r_n=A^*_{\pm}(B^*)^n$, where $A^*_+=r_0$, $A^*_-B^*=r_1\in\F_p^*$ (assuming none of the terms in these ratios is zero). \end{prf} \begin{cor} Let $t$ be the order of the point ${\cal P}\in {\cal C}(\F_{p})$ if $p$ is a prime of good reduction (or equivalently, the period of $(u_n\bmod\,p)$, appropriately reinterpreted in the case of bad reduction).
 Then the period of the Somos-5 sequence $\bmod \,p$ is a multiple of $t$, given by \beq \mathrm{per}(S_n\bmod \,p)=\ell^*\, t \leq2(p-1)t, \eeq where (up to a possible factor of 2) $\ell^*$ denotes the lowest common multiple of $\mathrm{ord}_p\big((B^*)^2\big)$ and/or the orders in $\F_p^*$ of one or two other combinations of $A^*_+,A^*_-,B^*$, depending on the parity of $t$. \end{cor} \begin{prf} Iterating the quasiperiodicity relation (\ref{quasi}) $j$ times when $t$ is even yields

 for even/odd $n$, so requiring $S_{n+jt}=S_n$ for all $n$ imposes the conditions \beq (B^*)^{2j}=1, \qquad (A_+^*)^j=(A_-^*B^*)^j=(B^*)^{-tj(j-1)/2}=\pm 1, \eeq where the choice of $j$ satisfying the first condition for a given $B^*$ fixes the sign on the right.
 Then $\ell^*$ is the smallest positive value of $j$ that satisfies all these conditions.
 An odd value of $\ell^*$ is only possible in the case that $(B^*)^2$, $A_+^*$ and $A_-^*B^*$ are all quadratic non-residues in $\F_p^*$, in which case only the plus sign can occur on the right-hand side above, and